renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

 !!! warning "EXPERIMENTAL"
     This feature might change without preserving backwards compatibility.

-Trivy tries to looks for the specified image in your local [containerd](https://containerd.io/).
+Vul tries to looks for the specified image in your local [containerd](https://containerd.io/).
 It will be skipped if containerd is not running locally.

 Specify your image name in containerd running locally.